Special offer

 Traditional paychecks

-You can print checks for employees that don’t sign up for direct deposit.
-Regardless of whether they have a bank account, they can still cash checks at a currency exchange or local bank.
-The downside to this method is that your employees need to pay check-cashing fees if they don’t have a checking account.
+You can print checks for employees who don’t sign up for direct deposit.
+Regardless of whether they have a bank account, they can typically still cash checks at a currency exchange or local bank.
+The drawback to this method is that your employees may incur check-cashing fees if they don’t have a bank account.

 Prepaid cards

-With the right software or payroll service, creating an authorization form for direct deposit is easy.
-Offering direct deposit to your employees can save you time and money while offering your team added convenience and security.
-If you do set up direct deposit, be prepared for some employees to turn it down and offer one or more alternative payment methods.
+With the right software or payroll service, creating an authorization form for direct deposit is straightforward.
+Offering direct deposit to your employees can save your business time and money while offering your team added convenience and security.
+If you set up direct deposit, be prepared for some employees to decline it and offer one or more alternative payment methods.

 Recent Employee onboarding articles